AI for Managers Guide: What to Use and Why

 An effective manager does not need to know every technical detail of machine learning.
 They do need to understand enough to make better decisions about adoption, oversight, and team capability.
 That is a leadership skill, not a technical extra.

-AI will not remove the need for judgment.
+AI will not remove the need for judgement.
 If anything, it raises the standard.
 Managers now have to decide not only what should be done, but also what should be delegated to systems, what should remain human-led, and where the line must stay firm.
-The best next step is usually not bigger ambition.
-It is sharper thinking, tested in real work, one decision at a time.

 Responses